Today Gold Rate

 22 Karat and 24 Karat Gold: Know the Difference

 The purity of Gold is measured through a unit called ‘Karat’.
 There is a belief that higher the karat, purer the gold is.
 You will get a variety of gold options such as 22 karat, 24 karat, 18 karat.
 You should be prudent before making any investment especially in case of 22 and 24 karat gold and their difference.
+Also, thorough check of current price of gold cannot go amiss.
+To do so, simply search for India Gold Rate in your browser search bar.

 24 Karat Gold